-A strange name for an oscillator, but as soon as you try it out that will most probably be what’s on your mind.
+A strange name for an oscillator, but as soon as you try it out that will most probably be the first thing on your mind.

 The download link is further below, but here is some advice on what to expect…